 230cc Yamaha dirt bike for teens & young adults

-The last and biggest kids dirt bike from Yamaha is the 230cc full-size trail bike.
-It’s not as tall as a full-on enduro or MX bike but it still has the full size wheels, making it ideal for trail riding as a teen or young adult.
+The last and biggest kids’ dirt bike from Yamaha is the 230cc full-size trail bike.
+It’s not as tall as a full-on enduro or MX bike but it still has full-size wheels, making it ideal for trail riding as a teen or young adult.

 Yamaha Motocross bikes for kids

 I highly recommend NOT getting a motocross bike for your kid if this will be their first dirt bike.
 Why?
 Because

 If they’re timid and you’re not sure if they’ll like dirt biking, then they’ll be sure to not like it after trying to control a snappy 2 stroke motocross bike around the yard or trails.

 Even if they are motivated to ride, your son or daughter will struggle to learn proper riding techniques right away because they’re trying to keep the power under control.

 With that said, Yamaha has three motocross bikes for kids, and they are: YZ65, YZ85, and YZ85LW

 Built to compete with the KX65, 65SX, and TC 65, Yamaha finally came out with their own 65cc 2-stroke kids MX bike.
 They had one back in the 1980s, but it’s been missing for over 30 years.

 It’s completely new and built to be competitive right out of the box.
 It still doesn’t have quite the performance that the KTM 65 has, but it’s also several hundred dollars cheaper.
 The YZ65 is designed to be a compromise of performance, simplicity, and cost, with it leaning more toward performance.
 It’s a race bike for kids aged 9-11